omgnetworkorg/guide/docs/get-started.md

 ## OMG / Omise / OmiseGO

-If you are confused around the naming of the different entities gravitating around this project, see below :
+If you are confused around the naming of the different entities gravitating around this project, see below:

 - **OMG** is both the name of the network, and the ticker of the [ERC 20 token](basics.html#omg-token-function) that will be used to secure the network.